 The Francis Crick Institute

-Regent High School has developed a very close relationship with Global Generation over the past two years.
-This has led to numerous collaborative projects that have ranged from the development of an innovative Key Stage 4 curriculum offer to a horticultural exhibition at Clarence House.
+Regent High School has developed a very close relationship with Global Generation over the past several years.
+This has led to numerous collaborative projects that have ranged from the development of an innovative Key Stage 4 curriculum offer to a horticultural exhibition at Clarence House, and delivery of a transition summer school for new Year 7 students.

 City Learning Centre